 ATAS: Academic Technology Approval Scheme

-Please note that this programme requires ATAS.
+Please note that this programmes in this subject at Masters level require ATAS.
 If you require a visa to study in the UK then you will need to apply for an ATAS certificate before applying for your visa or extension of stay, allowing at least four weeks (20 working days) in order to obtain it.

 The Academic Technology Approval Scheme (ATAS) was introduced on 1 November 2007.
 It is used to help stop the spread of knowledge and skills that could be used in the proliferation of weapons of mass destruction (WMD) and their means of delivery.
 This is in common with other governments around the world.

 The ATAS is designed to ensure that people who are applying to study certain sensitive subjects in the UK do not have links to WMD programmes.